Zefrain/Zefrain.github.io/my-website/blog/2024/06-25-reduce-ubuntu-server.md

 ### 11. **Security and Updates**

 Ensure your minimal server setup is secure and receives necessary security updates.
-Minimal installations can still be vulnerable to security risks.ƒqn
+Minimal installations can still be vulnerable to security risks.fqn